How Does an EBT Card Work? A Guide for Older Adults

 What if I experience EBT discrimination?

 When shopping with your EBT card, you have the right to be treated like any other customer.
-Unfortunately, sometimes EBT card discrimination happens.
+Unfortunately, EBT card discrimination does happen sometimes.

-Don’t take it lying down.
-If you feel you've been treated differently by a cashier, manager, or other shoppers while using your EBT card at a store, you can file a complaint with the U.S. Department of Agriculture.
+Remember: you can stand up for yourself.
+If you believe a cashier, store manager, or other shoppers have treated you differently because you used an EBT card, you or a caregiver can file a complaint with the U.S. Department of Agriculture.

 How can I protect myself from EBT card scams?

-To keep your EBT card secure, do not share your PIN number with anyone outside of your household, and change your code frequently.
+It’s impossible to protect against every instance of EBT fraud, but there are some common-sense safeguards you can take.
+Don’t share your PIN number with anyone outside of your household and remember to change your PIN frequently.
 You should also make it a habit to check your EBT account regularly to make sure there are no unauthorized charges.

 Are you eligible for SNAP assistance?
 It’s worth finding out

-Ms. P. is the caregiver for her 86-year-old mother.
-They live on a very limited income and can barely afford to pay for their medication and other monthly expenses.
-After applying for SNAP, Ms. P. and her mother were awarded $211 in monthly benefits.
+Ms. P. is the primary aregiver for her 86-year-old mother.
+The two live on a very limited household income that barely covers their medications and other basic expenses.
+After applying for SNAP, Ms. P. and her mother learned they qualified for $211 in monthly benefits.

 I am very grateful for the additional benefits to purchase nutritious food for both me and my mother," Ms. P told NCOA.

-SNAP also made a life-changing difference for a woman who noticed her 75-year-old father was losing weight.
-During a visit, she saw his food supply was limited and learned he had little money left over after paying other bills.
+SNAP also made a life-changing difference for a daughter who observed that her 75-year-old father was losing weight.
+During a visit, she noticed thinly-stocked cabinets and limited food in the fridge.
+Her father, she discovered, had little money left over after paying other bills.

-After reaching out to one of NCOA's Benefits Enrollment Centers (BECs), the woman found someone to help her father enroll for SNAP assistance.
+After reaching out to one of NCOA’s Benefits Enrollment Centers (BECs), this woman found someone to help her father apply for SNAP assistance.
 “Now that he’s no longer worried about where his next meal will come from, I can have some peace of mind,” she told us.

-Many older adults who qualify for SNAP assistance don’t take advantage of these benefits.
-You don’t want to miss out on valuable financial support that can help you eat better and improve your quality of life.
+Many people who would qualify for SNAP assistance don’t realize it.
+Could you or someone you know be one of them?
+This valuable financial support could help you eat better and improve your quality of life, too.

-NCOA offers an easy-to-use online tool that can tell you if get more information about SNAP and also point you to where you can apply online.
+NCOA's easy-to-use online tool can help you find out.
 Go to BenefitsCheckUp and select your state of residence.
 If you qualify for SNAP benefits, we’ll also give you all the information you need to apply.
 We can even connect you with someone who can help you navigate the application process.